computer-lab/computerlab.io/source/_posts/the-dark-forest-autism-and-coronavirus.md

 a trilogy.

 Back to autism.
-What are the potential real world implications, especially during this present crisis?
+What are the potential real world implications, especially during this present, long-term crisis?

-1) That people on the autism spectrum may be very valuable in creating + executing plans in resource-constrained environments that might be socially unacceptable in a broad sense, such as advising the public that masks are unnecessary for the general population in order to ensure availability for doctors.
-It's likely that autistic people, who often have a good understanding of the implications of tail risks (
+1) That people on the autism spectrum may be valuable in creating and executing heartbreaking plans in resource-constrained situations, such as government organizations advising the public that masks are unnecessary for the general population in order to ensure availability for doctors.
+It's likely that autistic people, who often have a good understanding of the consequences of tail risks (ex: see [this video](https://www.youtube.com/watch?v=UxD-mU4cz20) where an autistic man who works with his dad cutting trees talks about his concerns about trees falling on houses and people), were able to predict that these heartbreaking situations would arise, along with many other concerned individuals, expressed their concerns but these concerns were either ignored or proper preparation was not made.